h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 -  **What if there are a large number of columns?**

-  DRFs are best for datasets with fewer than a few thousand columns.
+  Uplift DRFs are best for datasets with fewer than a few thousand columns.

 -  **What if there are a large number of categorical factor levels?**